 Since it's all updated and rendered in real-time, it's great for developing your front-end here.
 Besides that of course, it's an awesome place to get inspiration or pieces of code for reuse within your projects (as long as it's permitted by the license).

-Not really a blog, but for sure one to keep your eyes on.
+Not really one of the prominent web design blogs, but for sure one to keep your eyes on.

 57. Java Code Geeks